Blacklip Abalone

 VIC

-Note: Blacklip Abalone harvested between Warrnambool and the South Australian border are considered a green "Better Choice, as their stocks are in a healthy condition.
-However, as it is not commonly available, please check with your fishmonger to ensure it is from this region.
+Note: Blacklip Abalone harvested between Warrnambool and the South Australian border are considered a green “Better Choice”, as their stocks are in a healthy condition.

 Key Facts